Algeria: Economy

-Thanks to strong hydrocarbon revenues, Algeria has a cushion of $173 billion in foreign currency reserves and a large hydrocarbon stabilisation fund.
-In addition, Algeria's external debt is extremely low at about 2% of GDP.
+Thanks to strong hydrocarbon revenues, Algeria has a cushion of $173 billion in foreign currency reserves and a large hydrocarbon stabilization fund.
+In addition, Algeria's external debt is low at about 2% of GDP.
 The economy remains very dependent on hydrocarbon wealth, and, despite high foreign exchange reserves (US$178 billion, equivalent to three years of imports), current expenditure growth makes Algeria's budget more vulnerable to the risk of prolonged lower hydrocarbon revenues.

 Algeria has not joined the WTO, despite several years of negotiations but is a member of the Greater Arab Free Trade Area, the African Continental Free Trade Area, and has an association agreement with the European Union.

 Turkish direct investments have accelerated in Algeria, with total value reaching $5 billion.
 As of 2022, the number of Turkish companies present in Algeria has reached 1,400.
 In 2020, despite the pandemic, more than 130 Turkish companies were created in Algeria.